 Blood in your dog’s stool can be quite alarming.
 Seeing bright or dark red in your puppy’s poop is disturbing, and it’s almost always an indication there’s something wrong.
 While it may not be an acute emergency, the first order of business is to call the vet immediately.

 Take note of the color and the consistency of the stool so you can share this with the doctor.
 If possible, it’s best to collect a sample in case the vet wants to see your pup and test the stool.
 The doctor’s office will tell you how to collect a sample so you can bring it to your appointment.
 The stool sample may need to be examined and tested so the doctor can determine the source and cause of the bleeding.

 The appearance of blood in your dog’s poop is fairly easy to catch.
-However, there are two different sorts of bloody stool: red and very dark red.
+However, there are two different sorts of bloody stool: bright red and very dark red (almost black).

 When there are streaks of bright red or crimson in your dog’s feces, it’s called hematochezia.
 The stool can be solid, loose, or diarrhea, but in any case, the stool looks like it’s bleeding.

 Bloody stool in dogs can also appear to be black and tar-like.
 This is called melena, and it indicates the presence of digested blood.
 Dark poop doesn’t always mean bloody poop, so look closely at the stool (sorry, we know!) and check to see if there’s a hint of red.
 You can also use a paper towel to pick it up and see if any crimson appears against the white.
 If you even think that what you’re seeing is blood, call the vet.
 You can never be too careful when it comes to blood in your dog’s stool.